-After breakfast, you will drive towards Swayambhunath also known as Monkey Temple, the site lying on a hill overlooking the Kathmandu valley is a sacred Buddhist destination.
+After breakfast, we drive towards Swoyambhunath also known as Monkey Temple.
+The site lying on a hill overlooking the Kathmandu valley is a sacred Buddhist destination.
 The maroon robed monks enchanting the holy prayers and the mega statues of Buddha indulged in different sects is a great opportunity to take hold of the practices of rich Buddhist culture.
-This prehistoric site is also popular for its gigantic stupa.
-After finishing the tour at Swayambhunath we will take you to Boudhanath, where you will grab an oppourtunity for the insightful peep into the invaluable culture attached to Tibetan Budddhist.
+This prehistoric site is also popular for its gigantic Stupa.
+After finishing the tour of Swoyambhunath we take you to Boudhanath, where you will grab an opportunity for the insightful peep into the invaluable culture attached to Tibetan Budddhism.
 This may make you feel like you have just been to a spiritual journey.
-Bouddhanath is the largest dome shaped stupa of the country where the practices of Buddhism can be observed at its best.
-Overnight at Kathmandu.
+Bouddhanath is the largest dome shaped Stupa of the country where the practices of Buddhism can be observed at its best. .

+We drive north from Pokhara to Nayapul for an hour and half.
+After reaching Nayapul we take a local vehicle and drive to Kimche for another half an hour.
+From the end of the road we begin our trek up towards the Himalayas to see how people live in these steep and rugged mountains.
+We slowly ascend the stone steps that wind from one village to another.
+(Lunch en route) There are photo ops everywhere so keep a sharp eye out for anything that catches your attention.
 Our route meanders through open fields, dense Rhododendron forest and pine forest as we take to the trail often paved with stones as we pass through quaint villages.
 It's sometimes hard to comprehend how the Nepali people manage to live on these steep and imposing mountains as they effortlessly scramble easily from a crop field to another, hop over a stone wall and race up a few hundred steps to gather or chop some wood.
 Since our porters are carrying our gear we only need to worry about a small day pack so you can concentrate on making photos along the way.
-Lunch en route.
-The trek is about 4 hours at a steady pace and we will arrive in Tadapani in the afternoon.
+The trek is about 5-6 hours at a steady pace and we will arrive in Tadapani in the afternoon.
 After some rest, we will have dinner.
-Overnight at a typical Nepali teahouse. .
+Overnight at a typical Nepali teahouse .

-Today will be the longest trekking day of the trip so we need to depart early.
-We need to keep a steady pace and keep moving as today we will be on the trail for about 7 hours.
-Slow and steady is the way to do it while making photos along the way.
-Lunch en route.
-We will arrive at the hill-top village of Ghorepani with stellar views of the Annapurna Massif right in front of our eyes!
-We should arrive in the later afternoon, just before dinner.
-Overnight at a typical Nepali teahouse.
-Tomorrow is an alpine start (before sunrise) in order to hike about an hour to PoonHill for the sunrise, so going to bed early is recommended!.
+Trek to Ghorepani (2775m) via Deurali- Visit Gurung Hill on the way Today will be the longest trekking day of the trip as we will be on the trail for about 7 hours.
+So, we need to depart early, but need to keep a steady pace as slow and steady is the way while making photos along the way.
+(Lunch en route) On the way, we also visit Gurung Hill, a small hillock from where we can have the terrific views of the range.
+Continuing the trekking through the rhododendron forests, which look amazing during March-late April; we will reach at the hill-top village of Ghorepani with stellar views of the Annapurna Massif right in front of our eyes.
+The village is one of the biggest villages of the whole trekking and offers you beautiful views of Annapurna South, Hiunchuli, Mt.
+Fishtail, Dhaulagiri range etc. We should arrive in the later afternoon, just before dinner.
+Tomorrow is an early start (before sunrise) in order to hike about an hour to Poon Hill for the sunrise, so going to bed early is recommended!
+Overnight at a typical Nepali teahouse .

 We work with the motto "Tourism for Development".
 Explore Himalaya Community Service Project was conceived to empower underprivileged segments of Nepal.